Start9Labs/documentation/site/source/dev-docs/service-packaging/index.rst

 - following the :ref:`DIY <diy>` guide
 - :ref:`purchasing <purchasing>` the ready to run personal server

 While you are waiting to receive or assemble a device, you can begin the process of packaging a project.
-The sections below outline these steps in detail.
+The next sections outline these steps in detail.

 Happy building!

 .. toctree::
-  :maxdepth: 2
+  :hidden:

   overview
   wrapper